 Marconi Sailing Club is fortunate enough to have a number of club owned sailing dinghies.
 The club dinghies are available for members to use providing there is safety cover afloat for the duration of their use, which makes them ideal to borrow to join in club racing, sail training activities or any of the many organised club sailing activities.
 Or just to take out for a gentle sail whilst these activities are underway.

 Currently MSC does not charge for the use of these boats and they are available on a first come first served basis.
-The exception to this is on sail training days and cadet week, when the boats are reserved for these activities.
+The exception to this is on sail training days, RYA course days and cadet week, when the boats are reserved for these activities.

-If you borrow one of the club dinghies and find something is not as it should be please report this to Dave Clarke contact details are in the hand book, alternatively please make an entry in the club log book in the entrance way.
+If you borrow one of the club dinghies and find something is not as it should be please report this via the club boat maintenance portal:

 The club also owns a Dart/Sprint 15 catamaran which can be found in the cat field.

-The spars, sails and foils which are not kept with the boats, can be found in the boat equipment store.
+The spars, sails and foils which are not kept with the boats, can be found in the boat equipment store, this store is normally kept locked and you will need the OOD or a club officer to open it for you.

-If you would like to use one of these boats and you can not find what you are looking for, one of the following people should be able to help you.
+If you would like to use one of these boats and you can not find what you are looking for, one of the following people should be able to point you in the direction of someone who can help you.

 - Pat Shaw (Rear Commodore Sailing)